Paris Wall of the Farmers General

 The architect Claude Nicolas Ledoux had already been working for the Ferme Generale within the Franche-Comte region of France, where he had designed a salt store and he was instructed to draw up plans for the head office building in Paris.

-Yet the whole concept met with much disapproval from the general public with many Parisians protesting, and so, construction of the wall and the customs offices was swift, and around fifty of these barriers of Le Mur des Fermiers Genereaux were completed by 1788.
+Yet the whole concept met with much disapproval from the general public with many Parisians protesting, and so, construction of the Paris Wall of the Farmers General and the customs offices was swift, and around fifty of these barriers of Le Mur des Fermiers Genereaux were completed by 1788.

 But then came the French revolution, and the toll on goods was removed on 1st May 1791, however, this was again put back in place to stop contraband and evasion of tax in 1798, and during the reign of Napoleon Bonaparte the perception of the tax improved, with people starting to accept the concept for the good of all.

-The Wall of the Farmers General and the barriers or customs offices were still in operation for a few decades, that is, until the expansion of Paris in the 1860s under the guidance of Baron Haussmann, when the Octroi was abolished.
+Now, the Paris Wall of the Farmers General and the barriers or customs offices were still in operation for a few decades, that is, until the expansion of Paris in the 1860s under the guidance of Baron Haussmann, when the Octroi was abolished.

-Because of the restructuring of the city at this time, with numerous new roads, buildings etc, most of the Wall of the Farmers General and the impressive buildings were demolished.
+Because of the restructuring of the city at this time, with numerous new roads, buildings etc, most of the Paris Wall of the Farmers General and the impressive buildings were demolished.

 You can also discover two identical buildings called the Barrier d’Enfer, which are pavilions located at the Place Denfert-Rochereau in the 14th Arrondissement and another rotunda called the Barriere Charters, which is located on the edge of Parc Monceau in the 8th Arrondissement.